hemupadhyay26/hemupadhyay26/README.md

 ### Hi there 👋, I'm Hem
- I do content on Software development.
-I enjoy learning new concepts and skills and I also used to create artwork in the meantime.
-I also designed the art and layout in Photoshop.
-I have good knowledge of AWS, Linux, and other software development tools.
+I am a developer with good knowledge of AWS, Linux, and other software development tools.
 Currently, I'm working as a DevOps engineer.

-Skills: C++ / JS / JS framework / HTML / CSS / C / NodeJS / Rust*
+Skills: JS / HTML / CSS / NodeJS / Cloud Computing / CI-CD automation